HoffsMH/dotfiles/taskell.md

 - make sample folder and follow suit for recursive links except cp instead of ln
 - functions and aliases on ranger shim
 - reinstall and record immeadiate actions in bootstrap readme
+- dunst working
+- see if I can get collapsable systray into dwm
+    > just use stalonetray
+- redo rofi to look simpler